dylanmackenzie/simplexify/README.md

 two.
 Triangulations for these sets are trivial to create and do not overlap because of the 2d-tree.

-We then recursively merge these triangulations by finding the upper and lower convex boundaries between them, transforming the ghost triangles on one side into real triangles by connecting their null vertex to the other side.
+We then recursively merge these triangulations.
+First, we need to find the upper and lower convex boundaries between them, which we use as the start and endpoints of our merge process.
+We then iterate over the ghost triangles on either side, transforming them into real triangles by connecting their null vertex to a vertex from the other triangulation.
 After each of these connections is made we check to see if the triangulation satisfies the [Delaunay condition](http://en.wikibooks.org/wiki/Trigonometry/For_Enthusiasts/Delaunay_triangulation#Formal_Definition) and perform [edge flips](http://en.wikipedia.org/wiki/Delaunay_triangulation#Visual_Delaunay_definition:_Flipping)